by Frank Overton, September 2018

 3 Parameters of a Proper Post Season Break:

-- 2 – 3 weeks: Professional athletes may need up to 4 weeks. of not following a training plan.
+- Take 2 weeks off: Professional athletes may need 3-4 weeks of not following a training plan.
 Generally the length of your break is determined by how long you’ve been in the sport and how much time you have to train when it’s time to train.
-If you are a time-crunched athlete, take 2 weeks off.
-If you are a pro take a month.
+For the vast majority of athletes we coach though, 2 weeks off is ideal.

 - Re-establish “Life Balance“: be a normal person that doesn’t get up at the crack of dawn to train, rush to work or get cranky.
 Focus on other areas of your life like the ones that matter more than sport.
 Be present in your relationships at work and at home.